dhiva29/emailphisher/README.md

 step 5 : click on load unpacked step 6 : upload the project folder and that's it.

+API'S :
+create your own api key for the following (the link to those websites are given in the respective api fields in backgorund.js file
+1.SPELL CHECKER API
+2.MALICIOUS URL CHECKER API

 WORKING PRINCIPLE OF THE PROJECT :

 Check if an email is phishing with one click!